anuraghash68/Heap/README.md

             return a>b;
     }
   ```
+ - [x] finished the comparator for `min/max` heap.
+ - [ ] remained `push` element to heap.
+ - [ ] remained `poping` element to heap.
+ - [ ] remaining `heapify` for adjusting the element at correct position.

- 2.* Let's Create a constructor of Heap,where we pass a bool type to perform min or max heap at compile time.*
+ 2.*Let's Create a constructor of Heap,where we pass a bool type to perform min or max heap at compile time.*
    - Setting the minHeap variable of boolean type and blocking the first index of vector because we will consider it 1 based indexing
   Here is the code part of it.
  ```